K&L Gates: Projects

-In 2012 K&L Gates represented Carnegie Mellon University in a patent suit resulting in a jury verdict awarding $1.17B to the university, one of the largest such verdicts at the time.
+In 2012, K&L Gates represented Carnegie Mellon University in a patent suit resulting in a jury verdict awarding $1.17B to the university, one of the largest such verdicts at the time.

-In September 2014, K&L Gates founded the "Cyber Civil Rights Legal Project".
+In September 2014, K&L Gates established the "Cyber Civil Rights Legal Project".
 The project initially involves about fifty K&L lawyers working pro bono to assist about 100 victims of "revenge porn".
-According to the New York Times, the project is believed to be first of its kind at a major United States law firm.
-By 2016, the project has aided hundreds of victims and has led to a handful of arrests.
-In April 2017 the project secured an $8.9 million jury award for a King County couple, reportedly the largest award for non-celebrity targets of "revenge porn" to date.
+By 2016, the project had aided hundreds of victims and led to a handful of arrests.
+In April 2017, the project secured an $8.9 million jury award for a King County couple, reportedly the largest award for non-celebrity targets of "revenge porn" to date.

 In 2016, K&L Gates awarded a $10 million grant to Carnegie Mellon University (CMU) to establish the "K&L Gates Endowment for Ethics and Computational Technologies".
 This new research center is to explore the ethics of artificial intelligence and establish a biennial conference.
 The firm has provided legal services to CMU for decades; K&L Gates Chairman Emeritus Charles J. Queenan Jr. once chaired CMU's Board of Trustees.

-In 2017, K&L Gates announced it would create its own blockchain.
+In 2017, K&L Gates announced it would create its own blockchain technology as a training tool.

 Political contributions

-According to OpenSecrets, K&L Gates was one of the law firms contributing the most to federal candidates during the 2012 election cycle, donating $1.09 million, 52% to Democrats.
-By comparison, during that same period Akin Gump Strauss Hauer & Feld donated $2.56 million, 66% to Democrats, while oil conglomerate ExxonMobil donated $2.66 million, 88% to Republicans.
-Since the 1990 election cycle, K&L Gates contributed nearly $12.9 million to federal campaigns, and spent $1.25 million on lobbying since 1999.
+According to OpenSecrets, K&L Gates was one of the law firms contributing the most to federal candidates during the 2012 election cycle, donating $1.09 million, with 52% going to Democratic candidates.

-Lawsuits
+Lawsuits and Controversies

 K&L Gates has faced several lawsuits from former clients, including accusations of breaching fiduciary duties, overbilling, and malpractice.

 In January 2020, a worker with anxiety and ADHD sued K&L Gates for disability bias and retaliation after seeking a work-from-home accommodation; the suit was later settled out of court.
 In November 2020, former partner Willie E. Dennis sued the firm alleging that his May 2019 termination was "for complaining about discrimination against Black attorneys and for opposing the sexual harassment of female employees."

+In May 2025, K&L Gates was sanctioned by retired U.S. Magistrate Judge Michael Wilner in a lawsuit against State Farm.
+The judge found that attorneys for the firm had acted in bad faith by filing erroneous case law with the court.
+The case law was generated by an attorney using several artificial intelligence websites and programs.
+That attorney, working for the law firm Ellis George, then shared the research with attorneys at K&L gates who were also representing the plaintiff against State Farm.
+K&L Gates attorneys did not research the case law to confirm its accuracy.
+Judge Wilner ordered the two law firms to pay sanctions in the amount of $31,100 to the defense due.